JuleLaryushina/savchenko/README.md

 # Textsum/TensorFlow training & testing example

 This repo is created to help Ubuntu users in training of their own textsum models.
-[Original repositoty](https://github.com/tensorflow/models/tree/master/textsum) contains required scripts, but there are still numerous issues on data types, training process, questions like "what is a WORKSPACE file", etc.
+[Original repository](https://github.com/tensorflow/models/tree/master/textsum) contains required scripts, but there are still numerous issues on data types, training process, questions like "what is a WORKSPACE file", etc.
 This tutorial is an extended version of original tutorial.

 ### Pre-installation

 Textsum requires [TensorFlow](https://www.tensorflow.org) and [Bazel](https://www.bazel.io/) to be installed.
-We assume, you've alredy installed Python.
+We assume, you've already installed Python.
 If not, proceed to [Python installation steps](https://www.python.org/downloads/).
 This repo contains R code, so you're recommended to [install R](http://www.jason-french.com/blog/2013/03/11/installing-r-in-linux/).
 Also you might need to [install pip](https://www.liquidweb.com/kb/how-to-install-pip-on-ubuntu-12-04-lts/).